TatsuUkraine/flutter_sticky_infinite_list/README.md

 ## Known issues

-Currently this package can't work with reverse lists.
-I hope I will get enough time to implement this feature soon)
+Currently this package can't work with reverse scroll.
+For some reason flutter calculates coordinate for negative list items in a different way in reverse mode, comparing to regular scroll direction.

+But there is an workaround can be used, described in [Reverse infinite scroll]